7 FAM 080

 7 FAM 083 DUAL NATIONALITY and u.s. LAW - acquisition of another country’s nationality

 U.S. citizens who naturalize in a foreign country or take an oath of allegiance to a foreign country do not automatically lose their U.S. citizenship.
 In adjudicating potentially expatriating acts pursuant to 8 U.S.C.
 1481(a) (Section 349(a) INA), the Department has adopted an administrative presumption regarding certain acts and the intent to commit them.
 U.S. citizens who naturalize in a foreign country or take a routine oath of allegiance need not submit evidence of intent to retain U.S. nationality.
 Intent to retain U.S. citizenship will be presumed.
-A person who affirmatively assets to a consular officer, after he or she has committed a potentially expatriating act, that it was his or her intent to relinquish U.S. citizenship will lose his or her U.S. citizenship.
+A person who affirmatively assets to a consular officer, after they have committed a potentially expatriating act, that it was their intent to relinquish U.S. citizenship will lose their U.S. citizenship.
 See 22 CFR 50.40.
 See 7 FAM 1200.

 7 FAM 084 NATURALIZED U.S. CITIZENS

 Some countries do not recognize naturalization in a foreign country as grounds for loss of nationality.
 Consequently, a naturalized U.S. citizen may retain the nationality of their birth, even though a person who has applied to become a naturalized U.S. citizen is required to “take an oath to renounce and abjure absolutely and entirely all allegiance and fidelity to any foreign prince, potentate, state or sovereignty of whom or which the applicant was before a subject or citizen.”
 8 U.S.C.
 1448 (Section 337 INA (Immigration and Nationality Act of 1952, as amended; see 8 CFR 337 for the oath text).